masashitanimura/2.0/pages/userguide/userguide_configlua.md

   1. The “daemon” value is read.
 The server now will either fork to become daemon or continue as is in console mode.
   2. The “logAppenders” value is read.
 This is where all log appenders are configured and brought up to running state.
 Depending on the collection of your log appenders, you may (not) see further log messages.
   3. The “applications” value is taken into consideration.
-Up until now, the server doesn’t do much.
+Up until now, the server doesn't do much.
 After this stage completes, all the applications are fully functional and the server is online and ready to do stuff.